 It’s officially January – and while Christmas may be behind us, a local credit counsellor is advising not to be too quick to get out of that holiday spirit.
 Why?
-Because January is actually the perfect time to start planning your 2022 holiday budget.
+Because January is actually the perfect time to start planning next year’s holiday budget.

-According to the Retail Council of Canada’s (RCC) 2021 Holiday Shopping Survey, Canadians planned to spend $792 this holiday season, up from $693 in 2020.
+According to the Retail Council of Canada’s (RCC) 2022 Holiday Shopping Survey, Canadians planned to spend about $790 this holiday season – about the same as last year.
 While this number focuses on gifts, it doesn’t account for additional holiday costs such as food and decorations.
-A separate report by HelloSafe back in October projected that the average Canadian household’s Christmas budget would reach $1,841 in 2021 – a 31 per cent increase over 2020.

 “Simply put, the more time you have to put aside the money, the less you have to put aside each month, and that makes budgeting for the holidays a lot easier,” says Eisner.
 “For example, if your holiday costs are $1,841 – the same as the average Canadian consumer – you would need to put aside just $150 a month for the entire year to be able to buy everything you budgeted for.
 When you don’t plan, you end up overspending or relying on credit cards to pay for everything.”

-This January, Eisner is encouraging Atlantic Canadians to get a head start on their holiday 2022 budget.
+This January, Eisner is encouraging Atlantic Canadians to get a head start on their next holiday budget.
 Here are five tips to get started:

 - Create a list of everyone you want to buy gifts for.
 There are likely many people in your life who you will want to buy gifts for.
 Start by writing down a list of all of these people – family, friends, co-workers, teachers, etc. This will ensure you are well prepared in advance and that you can budget accordingly for the number of gifts you will have to buy.
 While writing this list, also consider how much money you will need to allocate to each person.